tpm39/SAL-16/README.md

-SAL-16 is a 16-Bit Computer written in both Logisim & Verilog.
+SAL-16 is a 16-Bit Computer available in both Logisim & Verilog.

 There is also an Assembler, Linker & Compiler for SAL-16 written in Python.